arcadeJHS/AngularVueIntegration/README.md

 We are simply creating a new Angular module, using, as dependencies, 'ngVue' and 'ngVue.plugins' (we will use [ngVue plugins][7] later, with vuex, for instance).
 Basically, this will be the namespace to contain "angularized" Vue code.
 Ok, time to create our first Vue component.

 Let's define a component for a simple app navigation.
-Note I am using the "vueCode" folder here, because I am writing a fresh component completely in Vue, to replace existing Angular code.
-Contrarily to "DEV" and "ngVueBridgeCode" folders, which will be eventually deleted, the "vueCode" one contains the real final migration.
+Note I am using the `vueCode` folder here, because I am writing a fresh component completely in Vue, to replace existing Angular code.
+Contrarily to `DEV` and `ngVueBridgeCode` folders, which will be eventually deleted, the `vueCode` one contains the real final migration.

 **vueCode/components/VueAppContainer.vue**
 ```javascript